SamuelOvuema/Dareyio-pbl/Project2.md

 When you’re done editing, save and close the file.
 If you’re using nano, you can do so by typing CTRL+X and then y and ENTER to confirm.

 Activate your configuration by linking to the config file from Nginx’s sites-enabled directory:

 > sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/

 This will tell Nginx to use the configuration next time it is reloaded.
-You can test your configuration for syntax errors by typing:
+You can test your configuration for syntax errors by typing:.

 > sudo nginx -t
-You shall see following message:
+You shall see following message:.

 > nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
->nginx: configuration file /etc/nginx/nginx.conf test is successful We also need to disable default Nginx host that is currently configured to listen on port 80, for this run:
+>nginx: configuration file /etc/nginx/nginx.conf test is successful

+We also need to disable default Nginx host that is currently configured to listen on port 80, for this run:

 > sudo unlink /etc/nginx/sites-enabled/default

 When you are ready, reload Nginx to apply the changes:

 > sudo systemctl reload nginx

 Your new website is now active, but the web root /var/www/projectLEMP is still empty.
 Create an index.html file in that location so that we can test that your new server block works as expected:

 >sudo echo 'Hello LEMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectLEMP/index.html